yuja/jj/docs/glossary.md

 ## Branch

-In the context of `jj`, the work "branch" usually refers to an [anonymous branch](#anonymous-branch) or, less formally, a branch of the commit "tree" (which is itself an informal way to refer to the commit graph, parts of which might resemble a tree even when it's not mathematically a tree).
+In the context of `jj`, the word "branch" usually refers to an [anonymous branch](#anonymous-branch) or, less formally, a branch of the commit "tree" (which is itself an informal way to refer to the commit graph, parts of which might resemble a tree even when it's not mathematically a tree).